Foot Orthoses FAQ

 Are orthoses covered by insurance?

 Yes.
-Orthoses is covered by private health care insurance if you have podiatry cover.
+Orthoses can be covered by private health insurance if you have podiatry cover.
+This depends on your plan and level of cover.

 Where can I find ‘coat hanger’ orthoses?